oshokin/xk6-kv/README.md

 - `size(): Promise<number>`
   - Returns current store size.

+- `list(options?: ListOptions): Promise<Array<{ key: string; value: any }>>`
+  - Returns key-value entries sorted lexicographically by key.
+  - If limit <= 0 or omitted, there is no limit.

+- `randomKey(options?: RandomKeyOptions): Promise<string>`
+  - Returns a random key, optionally filtered by prefix.
+  - Resolves to "" (empty string) when no key matches (including empty storage).

 - `rebuildKeyList(): Promise<boolean>`
   - Rebuilds in-memory key indexes from the underlying store if supported.
   - Resolves to true when finished (no-op + true when trackKeys is disabled).
   - The operation is **O(n)** over keys, so prefer running it in `setup()` or infrequently between stages - not every iteration.
-  - On the **memory** backend it’s typically unnecessary unless you manually corrupted/replaced the in-memory structures.
+  - On the **memory** backend it's typically unnecessary unless you manually corrupted/replaced the in-memory structures.
   - On the **disk** backend with `trackKeys: true`, the index is **automatically rebuilt at startup**.
 Call `rebuildKeyList()` manually only when the DB is mutated **out-of-band during the run** or if you need to **recover without reopening the store**.

+- `close(): void`
+  - **Synchronously** closes the underlying store and releases any associated resources (e.g., file handles for the disk backend).
+  - This method should be called in the `teardown()` function or when you are certain no further operations will be performed on the KV instance.
+  - It does not return a Promise because the caller usually needs to know the outcome immediately.
+  - On the **disk** backend it releases the BoltDB file handle and in-memory indexes.
+Safe to call multiple times.
+Recommended to call once in `teardown()`.
+  - On the **memory** backend it's a no-op (safe to call, does nothing).
+  - If multiple `KV` instances share the same store, the underlying store closes only when the last `close()` is called (reference-counted).

 ### Types